SoftFever/OrcaSlicer/doc/How to build - Windows.md

 c:\src> git clone https://github.com/prusa3d/PrusaSlicer.git
 ```

+### Compile the dependencies.
+Dependencies are updated seldomly, thus they are compiled out of the PrusaSlicer source tree.
 Go to the Windows Start Menu and Click on "Visual Studio 2019" folder, then select the ->"x64 Native Tools Command Prompt" to open a command window and run the following:
 ```
 cd c:\src\PrusaSlicer\deps
 mkdir build